Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Central Limit Theorems for the Modified GUEs

 In order to prove (\ref{variance_1}) it remains to estimate the reproducing variance $V_0(f)$.
 Before proceeding we need to recall a few properties of the GUE correlation kernel (\ref{GUE_kernel}).
-We refer to section~\ref{sect:Asymptotic} for more details, although the normalization are different.
-We deduce from the Hermite functions uniform bound (\ref{Hermite_bound_uniform}) that there exists a positive constant $C$ such that
+We refer to section~\ref{sect:Asymptotic} for additional details.
+First, note that according to the convention of definition \ref{modified_GUE}, the Christoffel-Darboux formula, \eqref{CD_kernel}, implies that for any $x, y \in \R$ and $M\ge 0$,